heysaleme/google-calendar-custom-background-chrome-extension/README.md

 - reads saved settings from `chrome.storage.local`
 - injects and updates the background layer
 - listens for settings changes and reapplies them
+- detects the current Google Calendar theme and applies matching extension theme classes

 `src/content.css`

 - styles for the injected background layer
 - helper classes used to make Google Calendar containers transparent enough for the custom background to show through
+- contains targeted fixes for sidebar and task-related surfaces

 ## How It Works